-When you’re leasing an apartment, many people will tell you to purchase renters insurance.
-But what is renters insurance, and what does it protect you from?
-Renters insurance covers theft or damage of individual property, personal liability damages, emergency medical costs for guests, and extra living expenses if you need to temporarily relocate.
+When you’re leasing an apartment, many people will tell you to purchase renters’ insurance—and they’re right.
+Renters’ insurance offers protection that your landlord’s insurance doesn’t.
+Their policies only cover general liability.
+But what is renters’ insurance, and what does it protect you from?
+Renters’ insurance covers theft or damage of individual property, personal liability damages, emergency medical costs for guests, and extra living expenses if you need to relocate temporarily.

-We recommend purchasing an affordable renters policy to protect financially yourself.
-Keep reading to understand what renters insurance covers and how it works.
+We recommend purchasing an affordable renters’ insurance policy to protect yourself financially.
+Keep reading to understand what renters’ insurance covers and how it works.

-Renters insurance protects tenants from the expenses of unexpected personal property damage, theft, or legal liability.
-Renters insurance covers any living space, whether you’re renting a condominium, apartment, home, or townhome.
-This coverage is much cheaper than homeowners insurance because it doesn’t cover the building’s structure.
+What is renters’ insurance?
+This type of insurance policy protects tenants from the expenses of unexpected personal property damage, theft, or legal liability.
+Renters’ insurance covers any living space, whether you’re renting a condominium, apartment, home, or townhome.
+This coverage is much cheaper than homeowners’ insurance because it doesn’t cover the building’s structure.
 Damage to the building is the landlord’s responsibility.

-No matter where you decide to live in California, Saferoad Insurance Services has reliable renter options to protect your living space and personal belongings against the unexpected.
+No matter where you decide to live in California, Saferoad Insurance Services has reliable renters’ insurance options to protect your living space and personal belongings against the unexpected.

 Your selected insurer will provide you coverage if you file a claim, or a request for reimbursement for a covered loss.
 A renter can claim additional living expenses, personal liability coverage, and theft or damage to personal belongings.

 Filing a property damage claim involves the following steps:

 - Take inventory: Create an inventory of all your belongings and gather any paperwork that states their value, such as receipts.
 Documenting your personal property should occur right before or after you receive your policy, so you’re prepared in case something happens.